-The case of Hillside Parks Limited v Snowdonia National Park Authority EWHC 2587 (QB) is a useful reminder that the value of a site-wide planning permission can effectively be extinguished where the grant and initiation of subsequent planning permissions has rendered it impossible to complete the original development as planned.
+The case of Hillside Parks Limited v Snowdonia National Park Authority is a useful reminder that the value of a site-wide planning permission can effectively be extinguished where the grant and initiation of subsequent planning permissions has rendered it impossible to complete the original development as planned.

-In the Hillside case, only 41 dwellings out of a possible 401 had been constructed in the period between 1967 (when planning permission was originally granted) and 2017, when a declaration was sought and obtained confirming that the remaining dwellings could lawfully be completed under the original planning permission.
+In the Hillside case, only 41 dwellings out of a possible 401 had been constructed in the period between 1967 and 2017, when a declaration was sought and obtained confirming that the remaining dwellings could lawfully be completed under the original planning permission.

 The point of challenge from the planning authority was that it had granted a number of planning permissions at the site after 1967 and indeed very little of the original scheme had been built according to the original plan, much of what had subsequently been consented conflicted with that plan and, as a matter of fact and judgement, it would now be impossible to complete the development according to the scheme consented in 1967.